 This program is authorized under Title XIX, Part B, subparts I and III of the Public Health Service Act (42 USC 300x et seq.).
 Criteria for the State plan may be found at 42 USC 300x-1.
 45 CFR part 96 provides regulations for the general administrative requirements for the covered block grant programs.
-These regulations are in lieu of 45 CFR part 92 (the HHS implementation of the A-102 Common Rule).
+These regulations are in lieu of 45 CFR part 92 (the HHS implementation of the A-102 Common Rule)/45 CFR part 75 (the HHS implementation of 2 CFR part 200).
 In addition, States are to administer the MHBG program according to the plans that they submitted to SAMHSA.

-As discussed in Appendix I of this Supplement, "Federal Programs Excluded from the A-102 Common Rule," States are to use the fiscal policies that apply to their own funds in administering MHBG.
+As discussed in Appendix I to the Supplement, "Federal Programs Excluded from the A-102 Common Rule and Portions of 2 CFR Part 200," States are to use the fiscal policies that apply to their own funds in administering MHBG.
 Procedures must be adequate to assure the proper disbursal of and accounting for Federal funds paid to the grantee, including procedures for monitoring the assistance provided (45 CFR section 96.30).